 Details of the conversion, including whether the hotel has been leased or sold, were not made publicly available.
 Nor has the corporate parent of the hotel’s owner released any information about the deal.

-There is speculation that the hotel’s owner has been compensated for the conversion, while other reports suggest the security office and its agents will move out after it finds a permanent location elsewhere.
+There is speculation that the hotel’s owner has been compensated for the conversion, while other reports suggest the security office and its agents will move out after it finds a permanent location elsewhere in Hong Kong.

 The hotel’s owner did not reply to Asia Times‘ emailed inquiries for comment.

-The sudden, surprise conversion of an entire hotel into a security office has raised concerns among certain local and foreign businesses, with some wondering if Beijing could command arrangements over their properties in name of national security.
+The sudden, surprise conversion of an entire hotel into a security office has raised concerns among certain local and foreign businesses, with some wondering if Beijing could occupy their properties in the name of national security.

 Beijing’s new legislation to nominally outlaw secession, subversion, terrorism and collusion with external adversaries has raised concerns in Hong Kong’s business community about the law’s vaguely worded provisions.